Hololive Production: 2016–2019: Beginnings and growth

 On 8 January 2019, Hololive announced that it had signed a contract with the Chinese video platform Bilibili, under which it would open 15 channels on the platform and simultaneously stream there and on YouTube.
 It would also begin collaborating with Chinese-speaking volunteers to translate Hololive videos, and start releasing original content for the Chinese market.
 On 17 May, Cover opened permanent talent auditions in China and Japan.

 On 19 May, Cover formed an in-house music label, INoNaKa (INNK) Music, from AZKi and former independent VTuber Hoshimachi Suisei.
 The 1st generation of Holostars, a new all-male VTuber agency, began debuting in June 2019, followed by more in September and October of the same year.
 A 2nd generation of Holostars talents debuted in December 2019, and a 3rd generation would later debut in May 2020.
 A 3rd generation of Hololive, "Hololive Fantasy", debuted from July to August 2019.
 A first generation of Hololive China, a Chinese-speaking branch active on Bilibili, debuted from September 2019 to January 2020.
 A second generation of Hololive China later debuted in April 2020.

 On 2 December 2019, Cover consolidated its Hololive, INNK Music, and Holostars agencies under a unified brand named Hololive Production; the three entities continued to operate under their respective management teams.
 On the same day, Hoshimachi Suisei transferred to Hololive from INNK, leaving AZKi as the label's only member.
 A fourth generation of the original Hololive branch debuted late December 2019 and early January 2020.
-The generation included VTuber Kiryu Coco who would later become the most superchatted channel on YouTube until her graduation from Hololive.
+The generation included VTuber Kiryu Coco, who would later become the most superchatted channel on YouTube.